Please update your Flash player to see this menu.

 2.)
 Corona: Promenade Shops at Dos Lagos, a recently-opened example of the new outdoor "Main-Street" style malls, this time in Corona, California.
 Restaurants and a new Krikorian Theater make Dos Lagos a place to relax as well as to shop.

 3.)
 Montclair: The Montclair Place Mall (formerly called Montclair Plaza) is one of the oldest malls in metro LA, but it's still looking great inside--thanks to periodic upgrades.
 It's also a supremely convenient mall for shoppers living along the Interstate 10 corridor.
+Here's a Google map to the Montclair Place Mall for your convenience in locating the store.

 4.)
 Moreno Valley: The Moreno Valley Mall is a convenient shopping mall located directly to the side of the 60 Freeway.
 Can't find what you want among its moderately-priced stores?
 No problem; the mall is surrounded by a number of other shopping centers.
 A popular Harkins theater makes the Moreno Valley mall a destination for entertainment, as well.